 II Analysis

 Overall, the proportion of time the infant was in PA differed between the various approaches.
-One could already expect that extracting and analyzing PA based on the approach A will be meaningless, as the majority of accelerations present are still due to infant being moved.
-In fact, when comparing the proportion of time infant is supposed to spent in PA based on approach A, to the proportion of time the infant was being moved, over all subjects, Spearmans rank correlation coefficients results in 0.84 with p-value 0, example in Figure 19.
+One could already expect that extracting and analyzing PA based on approach A will be meaningless, as the majority of accelerations present are still due to infant being moved.
+In fact, when comparing the proportion of time the infant is supposed to spend in PA based on approach A, to the proportion of time the infant was being moved, over all subjects, Spearmans rank correlation coefficients results in 0.84 with p-value 0, example in Figure 19.

-Figure 19: Comparing the proportion of time in PA after approach A and proportion of time infant was being moved, over all subjects.
+Figure 19: Scatter plot comparing the proportion of time in PA after approach A and proportion of time infant was being moved, over all subjects.
+X-axis show …., Y-axis show … And you need to introduce the abbreviations used in the plot (i.e. IBM, and PA_A)

-This makes sense, as PA and infant being moved blocks are extracted with the same procedure, using a slightly different SD cutpoint.
+This is to be expected, as PA and infant being moved blocks are extracted with the same procedure, using a slightly different SD cutpoint.
 Considering this, along with the observation, that subtraction does not remove contributing accelerations, but in fact enhances them, it is not surprising these proportions end up being very similar.
 With approaches B and C better results can be expected.
 PA extraction based on approach B resulted in infant being in PA on an average of 34.3% of his ’own time’, with min 23.0%, max 45.0% and SD 5.4%, while based on approach C, infant was in PA on an average 32.5% of his ’own time’, with min 21.9%, max 42.0% and SD 4.8%.
-These numbers are similar, although one would expect them to differ more, since first approach extracts PA from subtracted absolute intensities that can be negative.
+These numbers are similar, although one would expect them to differ more, since approach B extracts PA from subtracted absolute intensities that can be negative.
 One explanation could be that these errors even out and by averaging over the subjects, the final outcome will be similar, example of a boxplot of the two extracted PA values over all subjects in Figure 20.

-Figure 20: Comparing the proportion of time in PA between approaches B and C, over all subjects.
+Figure 20: Boxplot comparing the proportion of time in PA between approaches B and C, over all subjects.

 When examining these numbers along with the proportion of time the infant was being moved, plots still exhibit slight correlation between the two variables, with exception of a few outliers, example in Figure 21.